How to Sell a House By Owner in Texas (2026 Update)

 How to Sell a House Without a Realtor in Texas?

-In Texas, the process of how to sell a home without a Realtor is divided into two main phases:
+In Texas, the typical FSBO process is divided into two main phases:

 Texas’ housing market never slows down, whether it’s corporate relocations, job-driven moves, or retirees year-round.
 If your question is how to sell my own house in this dynamic environment, follow these 8 steps: